asteca/ASteCA-Docs/docs/_build/html/_sources/likelihood.txt

    value determines the best fit SYC.

-When ``dolphin`` is used to obtain the best fit SYC, the membership probabilities obtained by the decontamination algorithm (see :ref:`decont-algor`) are included in the equation via the ``weights`` parameter in the `numpy.histogramdd`_ function.
+When ``dolphin`` is used to obtain the best fit SYC, the membership probabilities obtained by the decontamination algorithm (see Sect. :ref:`decont-algor`) are included in the equation via the ``weights`` parameter in the `numpy.histogramdd`_ function.

 .. _Dolphin (2002): http://adsabs.harvard.edu/abs/2002MNRAS.332...91D